-Canadian Coalition of Municipalities against Racism and Discrimination (CMARD)
+Canadian Coalition of Municipalities against Racism and Discrimination (CCMARD)

-The Canadian Commission for UNESCO invites municipalities from across Canada to join a Canadian Coalition of Municipalities against Racism and Discrimination and be part of a larger International Coalition promoted by UNESCO.
+The Canadian Commission for UNESCO invites municipalities from across Canada to join the Canadian Coalition of Municipalities against Racism and Discrimination and be part of the larger International Coalition of Cities against Racism promoted by UNESCO.

 Canadian Commission for UNESCO